Microsoft-TrainingKits/DEMO-LoadBalancingAvailability/Demo.md

 	> **Speaking Point:**

-	> After the VMs are created, they  are starting up.
-This may take two minutes or so.
+	> After the Virtual Machines are created, they will automatically start up.
+This will take around two minutes.

 1. In the Azure portal, on the **Virtual Machines** page, click he **iisvm1** name.